taget/taget.github.io/_posts/openstack/2014-09-18-request-data-flow.md

 ![boot](/assets/images/boot.png)

-Each one is an service(a running process), they call each other through rpc server.
+Each one is a service(a running process), they call each other through rpc server.

 Let’s take a look at the service side code.

-The nova-api service is an wigi server, you can find the code from:
+The nova-api service is a wigi server, you can find the code from:

 nova /api/openstack/compute/servers.py